jadecobra/python_tdd_exercises/source/calculator/calculator_iv.rst

 how to make a decorator function
 *********************************************************************************

-3 of the :ref:`functions<what is a function?>` in the :ref:`calculator program<how to make a calculator>` have the same :ref:`if statement<if statements>`.
-How can I remove this repetition?
+3 of the :ref:`functions<what is a function?>` in the :ref:`calculator program<how to make a calculator>` have the same :ref:`if statement<if statements>`

 .. code-block:: python

   if first_input is None or second_input is None:
       return 'brmph?!
 Numbers only.
 Try again...'

+How can I remove this repetition?
 The only difference between the 3 :ref:`functions<what is a function?>` is in what they do with the inputs

 .. code-block:: python